daryllxd/lifelong-learning/psychology/nir-eyal-udemy.md

 Jack talks about this narrative always.
 He literally builds out a play on how the cx might interact with his products.
 So everyone understands these user narratives.

 What triggers made Instagram so habit forming?
-Instagram is powerful in Instagram.
 Powerful external trigger = Facebook/Instagram.

 Instagram solves the pain of losing the moment.
 This is a super solid itch.
 An association is formed this way.
 20-30 years ago it was Kodak (The Kodak moment).
 Instagram is also a social network.
 People use it when they are feeling lonely, or have FOMO (fear of missing out).